nervosnetwork/fiber-archive/docs/protocol-design-v0.5.md

 > We could only use `htlc_since`, but the additional `updata_since` could accelerate `CLOSING` period.

 If participants had unproved htlcs(need  refund), it's time to submit them in this stage.
-And the `settled_htlcs` would record settled unproved htlcs, so if the lowest `htlcs_length` bits of  `settled_htlcs` became 0b1, we knew all the htlcs was settled, channel cell and asset cell could be destroyed.
+And the `settled_htlcs` would record the settled unproved htlcs, so if the lowest `htlcs_length` bits of  `settled_htlcs` became 0b1, we knew all the htlcs was settled, channel cell and asset cell could be destroyed.

 Alice submitted unproved htlc and got all her asset back.

 ```
 - inputs
   - channel cell
     - since: 1000
     - typescript: PCT
     - lockscript: anyone can unlock
     - data